joonhyoo/japanese-learning-calendar/README.md

 ## ToDo

-[x] figure out how to work the [react-calendar-heatmap](https://github.com/kevinsqi/react-calendar-heatmap) [ ] simple bash script to automate updating the json file [ ] add extra data (what i've done for the day) on click [ ] more meaningful information on hover
+[x] figure out how to work the [react-calendar-heatmap](https://github.com/kevinsqi/react-calendar-heatmap) [x] simple ~~bash~~ python script to automate updating the json file [ ] add extra data (what i've done for the day) on click [ ] more meaningful information on hover
 [ ] figure out this readme situation
 [ ] bugfix the tooltip on empty days
+[ ] bonus color for days where i've done additional study (possibly include a note on what i actually did, i'm thinking that gold is a yummy color)